Analysis of Changes in Water Use Under Regional Climate Change Scenarios

 Location: Denver, CO

-Hazen and Sawyer was lead investigator in Water Research Foundation project 4263, which studied anticipated water demands and use patterns under a range of climate change scenarios.
-Ten utilities across the country participated in this research project, serving as case studies and data sources for analyzing potential climate impacts across a wide range of geographies and climate conditions.
-A foremost goal of this project is to increase the adaptive capacity of water utilities in planning for and responding to climate change pressures.
+Hazen and Sawyer was lead investigator in Water Research Foundation project 4263, which focused on simulating the impacts of alternative climate change scenarios on the municipal water demands of several North American water providers.
+A foremost goal of this project was to increase the adaptive capacity of water utilities in planning for and responding to climate change pressures.

 Project Outcomes and Benefits